What do you need to do this month to keep your garden looking healthy? How can you be proactive NOW so that you get the best results NEXT month?

 Finally, make sure that you stay on top of weeds, especially those that might be trying to pop up in your grass.
 Hopefully you have followed my advice and mulched your garden, so weeding should be easier.

 Don’t let any weeds that have made it through your mulch take hold, they’ll be harder to remove.
+Here are the Best Weed Killers available on the market.

 Ah November, the last month of Spring, the last chance to prepare our gardens for summer.
 I really do feel like November is more about the next three months than it is about itself.